MarcialRosales/rabbitmq-ldap-integration/mgt-per-vhost-auth/README.md

 It declares the following entries:
 * Groups:
-    - `msg_dev` this group has all the applications who have access to the `dev` vhost
+    - `msg_dev` this group is intended to group users which access the `dev` vhost for messaging purposes
-    - `mgt_dev` this group has all the users who have access to the `dev` vhost via the management UI
+    - `mgt_dev` this group is intended to group users which access the `dev` vhost via the management UI
     - Likewise for `msg_prod` and `mgt_prod`
-    - `management` this group has all users with the user-tag `management`.
+    - `management` this group is intended to group users which have the user-tag `management`.
 User-tags are not bound to any vhost.
-A user-tag only grants that user access to the management UI with a role.
-To limit the access to any vhost is done thru the `vhost_access_query`.
+In fact, a user without any access to any vhost but with the user-tag `management` can still access the management UI, but that user cannot see any vhost.You grant vhost access via the `vhost_access_query` configuration variable.
 In other words, for user `user100` to be be able to access vhost `dev` in the management UI, it must have the `management` user-tag and must have access to the vhost `dev`.
     - `administrator` this group has all users with the user-tag `administrator`

 * Users: